Skip to content

 What this playbook does NOT claim

-This playbook does not prove the absence of unknown agents in surfaces it did not enumerate, does not validate the runtime behavior of any agent, does not independently verify the publisher claims of partner-built agents beyond what Microsoft's publisher-verification program records, does not guarantee that least-privilege grants are operationally minimal (only that they conform to the documented Graph permissions matrix at the cycle start), does not substitute for the firm's third-party / vendor-risk-management program for partner-built agents, does not replace the AI Incident Response Playbook for live identity-compromise events, and does not assume universal sovereign-cloud feature parity.
+This playbook does not prove the absence of unknown agents in surfaces it did not enumerate, does not validate the runtime behavior of any agent, does not independently verify the publisher claims of partner-built agents beyond what Microsoft's publisher-verification program records, does not guarantee that least-privilege grants are operationally minimal (only that they conform to the documented Graph permissions matrix at the cycle start), does not substitute for the firm's third-party / vendor-risk-management program for partner-built agents, does not replace the AI Incident Response Playbook for live identity-compromise events, and.
 A clean cycle is a defensible attestation that the registration plane is governed against the policy in force on the cycle start date; it is not a statement about the firm's complete identity-security posture.

 Section 1 — The 3-Signature Attestation Chain